stephennp/DataStructures-Algorithms-Maths/algorithims & data-structures/hash-table.md

 - An associative array container that provides `O(1) insert, delete and search` operations.

 # Hash table

+## Hash Collision

+- When multiple distinct keys would be inserted at the same hash table index.

+## Separate Chaining

+- Collisions in a hash table are chained together into a linked list whose root node is the hash table array entry

+## Fill Factor

+- The percentage of capacity representing the maximum number of entries before the table will grow.
+E.g., 0.80

+## Growth Factor

+- The multiple to increase the capacity of the hash table when the fill factor has been exceeded.
+E.g., 1.50

+## Hash Table Growth

+- Use the fill factor to determine if growth is needed
+- Use the growth factor to allocate a larger array
+- Determine the new index for the existing items in the hash table
+- Update the hash table to use the new array

 ```csharp
 class HashTableNodePair<TKey,TValue>{

   public HashTableNodePair(TKey key, TValue value)
   {
     Key = key;